Taiwan reports new large-scale Chinese air force incursion

-TAIPEI (REUTERS) - Taiwan on Sunday (Jan 23) reported the largest incursion since October last year by China's air force in its air defence zone, with the island's defence ministry saying Taiwanese fighter jets scrambled to warn away 39 aircraft in the latest uptick in tensions.
+TAIPEI • Taiwan yesterday reported the largest incursion since October by China's air force in its air defence zone, with the island's Defence Ministry saying its fighters had scrambled on Sunday to warn away 39 aircraft in the latest uptick in tensions.

-Taiwan has complained for more than a year of repeated missions by China's air force near the democratically governed island, often in the southwestern part of its air defence identification zone, or ADIZ, close to the Taiwan-controlled Pratas Islands.
+Taiwan, which China claims as its own territory, has complained for more than a year of repeated missions by China's air force near the democratically governed island, often in the south-western part of its air defence identification zone (ADIZ) close to the Taiwan-controlled Pratas Islands.

-The latest Chinese mission included 34 fighters plus four electronic warfare aircraft and a single bomber, the Taiwan ministry said.
+The latest Chinese mission comprised 34 fighters plus four electronic warfare aircraft and a single bomber, the Taiwan ministry said.

 Taiwan sent combat aircraft to warn away the Chinese aircraft, while missile systems were deployed to monitor them, the ministry said.